The Golden Pei is a riveting mix of the affectionate Golden Retriever and the mighty Shar Pei.

 The Golden Pei is intelligent, owing to its startling genes, and will not mind some healthy, challenging training.

-In order to mitigate the rigidness of your pet, portray yourself as the pack leader.
+To mitigate the rigidness of your pet, portray yourself as the pack leader.

 Be determined and firm in your training sessions, and teach your dog the idea of earning its rewards with good behavior and obedience.